maryam-ebrahim/alx-system_engineering-devops/0x02-shell_redirections/README.md

-task 15: Display lines containing the pattern “root” from the file /etc/passwd task 16: Display the number of lines that contain the pattern “bin” in the file 	 /etc/passwd task 17: Display lines containing the pattern “root” and 3 lines after them in t	 he file /etc/passwd
+task 15: Display lines containing the pattern “root” from the file /etc/passwd task 16: Display the number of lines that contain the pattern “bin” in the file 	 /etc/passwd task 17: Display lines containing the pattern “root” and 3 lines after them in t	 he file /etc/passwd task 18: Display all the lines in the file /etc/passwd that do not contain the p	 attern “bin”